-- Step 1 Make sure that the Cisco wireless LAN controller DS port is connected to the network.
-Use the CLI, web-browser interface, or Cisco Prime Infrastructure procedures as described in the appropriate Cisco wireless LAN controller guide. - a.
-Make sure that access points have Layer 3 connectivity to the Cisco wireless LAN controller Management and AP-Manager Interface. - b.
+- Step 1 Make sure that the Cisco wireless controller DS port is connected to the network.
+Use the procedures for CLI or web-browser interface as described in the appropriate Cisco wireless controller guide. - a.
+Make sure that access points have Layer 3 connectivity to the Cisco wireless controller Management and AP-Manager Interface. - b.
 Configure the switch to which your access point is to attach.
-See the Cisco Wireless LAN Controller Configuration Guide for the release you are using, for additional information. - c.
-Set the Cisco wireless LAN controller as the master so that new access points always join with it. - d.
+See the Cisco Wireless Controller Configuration Guide for the release you are using, for additional information. - c.
+Set the Cisco wireless controller as the master so that new access points always join with it.

+d.
 Make sure DHCP is enabled on the network.
-The access point must receive its IP address through DHCP. - e.
-CAPWAP UDP ports must not be blocked in the network.
+The access point must receive its IP address through DHCP.